 When I tried the Beauty of Joseon Ginseng Essence Water for the first time, I was very impressed by the packaging: the essence water bottle came in a neat box with all the information on it.

-The bottle itself had a soft matte effect, giving it a premium look to my eyes.
+The Beauty of Joseon Ginseng Essence Water bottle has a soft matte effect and a premium look.
 The packaging is functional and does not leak, which is all I require in a product.

 I always appreciate Beauty of Joseon products’ neutral, almost inexistent scent, especially in a marketplace where heavily perfumed cosmetics seem commonplace.